jpbaterabsb/distance-calculator/README.md

 ### Notes

-I shared my google credentials to facilitate the work of my jurors.
+I shared my google credentials to facilitate the work of the jury.